joeyjyyang/library-of-fundamentals/README.md

 - In implementation, after finishing visiting the current node's neighbours, simply check if the current node index is equal to the destination node; if true, stop the algorithm.

 ##### Lazy Dijkstra's Algorithm
-- The approach of inserting duplicate key-value pairs in the Priority Queue in logarithmic O(log(n)) time, rather than searching for the key to update the value in linear O(n) time, is inefficient for dense graphs, since there will be several outdated key-value pairs in the Priority Queue.
+- The approach of inserting duplicate key-value pairs in the Min Priority Queue (Min Binary Heap) in logarithmic O(log(n)) time, rather than searching for the key to update the value in linear O(n) time, is inefficient for dense graphs, since there will be several outdated key-value pairs in the Priority Queue.

 ##### Eager Dijkstra's Algorithm using an Indexed Priority Queue
 - Avoids duplicate key-value pairs and supports efficient value updates in logarithmic O(log(n)) time by using an Indexed Priority Queue (implemented using an Indexed Binary Heap).